Exum · Learn

 • Volume confirmation assumes reliable exchange volume.
 Low-liquidity perps can produce noisy triggers.

-Pair it with Trend Following when the market is trending and with Mean Reversion in ranges.
+Pair it with ExoScope Trend Follow when the market is trending and with ExoScope Mean Reversion in ranges — install both from the Signals library.

 Frequently asked